g33kex/ServerWitch-API/README.md

 ## Custom GPT

 If you deploy your own Server Witch API, you will also need your own custom GPT that uses your API server.
 You can make it using the [official GPT editor](https://chat.openai.com/gpts/editor).
 You can use the provided [prompt](GPT/serverwitch.txt) and [OpenAPI specification](GPT/openapi.yaml) for the Actions.
-In that file, replace the `url` field with your own domain name.
+In the OpenAPI file, replace the `url` field with your own domain name.

-Note that it is also possible to use any other LLM that can send requests based on the provided OpenAPI specification.
+Note that it is also possible to use any other LLM that can send requests based on the OpenAPI specification.

 ## Development